5 Native American tribes most feared by the US Army

 The Sioux were not the first tribe to fight the U.S. government, and they weren’t the last, but they might be the most famous.
 The Sioux produced some of the most notable names and places in all the Indian Wars, including Little Bighorn, Custer’s Last Stand, Red Cloud, Sitting Bull, and Crazy Horse, to name a few.

-When the Army came upon bands of Sioux warriors, they didn’t know if they would just be fighting the handful of warriors they saw or if another 5,000 to 7,000 were waiting somewhere they couldn’t see.
+When the Army encountered bands of Sioux warriors, they didn’t know if they would be fighting just the handful of warriors they saw or if another 5,000 to 7,000 were waiting somewhere they couldn’t see.

 Geronimo and three other Apache warriors.

 If there’s one thing the Union and Confederate Armies could agree on, it was fighting the Native American Apache tribes.
-In the early days of the Civil War, Confederate forces took on Apaches in the West before transferring to the actual Civil War they were needed to fight.
+In the early days of the Civil War, Confederate forces clashed with the Apaches in the West before being transferred to the actual Civil War, where they were needed to fight.

-Clans of Apache rarely gathered in great numbers.
+Clans of Apache rarely gathered in significant numbers.
 They only did so in order to gather their forces to hit the U.S. Army in large formations.
-The US Army hated the Apaches so much, they would fight any sized organization they happened to come across, fearful of them massing numbers to form a war party.
+The Army hated the Apaches so much that they would fight any size of formation they happened to come across, fearful of them massing numbers to form a war party.
 It took more than 20 years of concerted effort to end the Apache resistance.

 “Manifest Destiny?
 Never heard of her.”

-By the end of the 1860s, the men who won the Civil War for the Union were now running the country and President Grant, Commander of the U.S. Army William Tecumseh Sherman, and Gen. Philip Sheridan were determined to end the Comanche threat, finally subduing them with overwhelming force in 1875.
+By the end of the 1860s, the men who won the Civil War for the Union were now running the country.
+President Ulysses S. Grant, Commander of the U.S. Army William Tecumseh Sherman, and Gen. Philip Sheridan were determined to end the Comanche threat, finally subduing them with overwhelming force in 1875.